zaczhou0928/reciperegressionmodel/README.md

 ## Features in the Model:

 Our baseline model includes two features: ‘tags’ and ‘n_ingredients’.
-The two features are categorical nominal and quantitative discrete features respectively.
+The two features are categorical nominal feature and quantitative discrete feature respectively.

 ## Feature Encoding: